karthikq/karthikq/README.md

 I like to create website's as well as web application using JavaScript and it's frameworks like React and Node JS.
 I like to learn new languages as well as create some beautiful websites.

-Skills:   REACT / REDUX / SOCKET.IO / NODE / JS / HTML / CSS
+Skills:   REACT / REDUX / SOCKET.IO / POSTGRESQL / MONGO DB / NODE / JS / HTML / CSS

 - 🌱 I’m currently learning Redux